Home » Koh Mak

 Western

-Pak Pak, again in Ao Kao, near to Makathanee is the island’s vegan restaurant.
-It’s from the By The Sea team, whose own in house diner has plenty of western dishes.
+Pak Pak, same area is the island’s vegan restaurant and a stylish one at that.
+It’s from the By The Sea team, whose own in-house diner also has plenty of western dishes.

 Cafes